magento/pwa-studio/pwa-devdocs/src/tutorials/cloud-deploy/index.md

 You have installed a PWA storefront on the Cloud!

-You should be able to navigate to your Cloud instance and see your storefront.
+You should be able to navigate to the frontend URL of your Cloud instance and see your PWA storefront.

 [magento pwa studio]: http://pwastudio.io
 [`@magento/venia-concept`]: https://www.npmjs.com/package/@magento/venia-concept